 BIO 310.
 Seminar in Ecology and Evolutionary Biology.
 3 Hours.

 This seminar is designed to refine and extend student fluency (both verbal and written) in evolutionary and ecological topics and techniques through the dissection and discussion of research papers.
-Prerequisite: BIO 214 with a minimum grade of D.

 BIO 311.
 Seminar in Genetics and Genomics.
 3 Hours.